humorless/conjure-client-piglet/README.md

-Editor integration for Piglet.
-Currently contains:
+Neovim Editor integration for Piglet, currently contains:

+- Conjure Piglet client
 - pdp, a Piglet Dev Protocol server implementation, for interactive eval

-The package is called `piglet-nvim` for lack of a better name.

-- `piglet-mode` is too reductive, it's more than just the mode
-- `piglet` is a misnomer, you're not installing the language
-- We already called the repo that
+- setup Neovim Piglet filetype.
+- register Piglet into Conjure.

-## Integration with Conjure client
+## Setup as a Conjure Piglet client

+1. Prepare the required luarocks dependencies.
+(See next section)
-1. Open and save every `fnl/*.fnl` to make sure that they are compiled.
+2. Open and save every `fnl/*.fnl` to make sure that they are compiled.
-2. Copy `lua/*.lua` to `~/.config/nvim/lua/*`
+3. Copy `lua/*.lua` to `~/.config/nvim/lua/*`
-3. Setup `init.vim` with
+4. Setup `init.vim` with

 ```
 " register piglet filetype into neovim